 Direct Action to Address Climate Breakdown.

 You might think of direct action to address climate breakdown as something that can only be done on the ground.
-While you may be able to join political movements, you might not know where to start with something as complex as climate breakdown, and you might wonder if there’s any kind of direct action you can do right here and right now, in your own home.
+While you may be able to join political movements, you might not know where to start with something as complex as climate breakdown, and you might wonder if there’s any kind of direct action you can take right here and right now, in your own home.
 In this case it can help to think of what areas of fixing climate breakdown need work near you, as well as what areas you’re more able to give your focus to.